Test-Time Alignment of Text-to-Image Diffusion Models via Null-Text Embedding Optimisation: Experiments

 \subsection{Experimental Setup}

 \keypoint{Metrics} Throughout the experiments, we evaluate (1)~Improvements on the target reward used for optimisation and (2)~Cross-reward generalisation ability.
 For target rewards, we employ HPSv2~\cite{wu2023human}, PickScore~\cite{kirstain2023pick} and Aesthetic score~\cite{LAIONAestheticPredictorV1}.
 For evaluation, we use HPSv2~\cite{wu2023human}, Aesthetic score~\cite{LAIONAestheticPredictorV1}, Pickscore~\cite{kirstain2023pick} and ImageReward~\cite{xu2023imagereward}.
 We adapted Stable Diffusion (SD) v1.5~\cite{rombach2022ldm} as our baseline model.
 All the experiments were done with the prompts from HPDv2 datasets~\cite{wu2023human} unless specified otherwise.
 We used a single NVIDIA L40S GPU for all experiments.
 Note that all the results are averaged over 3 different random seeds.
+Implementation details including hyperparameters can be found at supplementary materials.

 \keypoint{Comparison Methods} We choose competitor methods to cover all the existing diffusion alignment branches: TDPO~\cite{zhang2024confronting} for Finetuning based; DNO~\cite{tang2025dno} and DPS~\cite{chungdiffusion} for guidance based TTA; DAS~\cite{kim2025das} for sampling based TTA; and DSearch~\cite{li2025dynamic} for search based TTA.
 All the methods were reproduced using official implementation and their hyper-parameter settings except that the inference steps are set to 100.